Obi-Wan Kenobi on Disney Plus: Everything we know so far

 Obi-Wan's final battle with Maul takes place during this time, around two years before A New Hope.
 We've already seen how that goes down in the CGI animated series Star Wars Rebels.
 The Jedi could also reminisce about fighting in the Clone Wars, opening up the possibility of flashbacks (so we might see Christensen playing pre-Dark Side Anakin as well as Vader).

 If you're eager to get a sense of this time period, John Jackson Miller's 2013 novel Kenobi is worth a read.
-It's no longer canon, but it reveals one of Obi-Wan's adventures as he tries to blend in on Tatooine and is an excellent read.
+It's no longer canon because Disney rebranded many pre-2014 Star Wars stories under the "Legends" banner, but it reveals one of Obi-Wan's adventures as he tries to blend in on Tatooine.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.